spacelift-io/cortex-plugin/README.md

   ![proxy.png](proxy.png)
 8. Save the proxy.

-** You are done!
-You can now use the Spacelift plugin in Cortex. **
+*You are done!
+You can now use the Spacelift plugin in Cortex*